ggerhardt/OpenAPI-SQM/README.md

-# OpenAPI QOS - Schema Quality Control for OpenAPI Services
+# OpenAPI SQM - Schema Quality Monitor for OpenAPI Services

 This is a service application that helps you keep track of the quality of incoming data payloads based on your OpenAPI specifications.